shoroukabdelraouf/FP_with_Scala_-retail_store_rule_engine_qualifies_orders-_transactions/README.md

-# Functional Programming with Scala (retail store rule engine ualifies orders' transactions)
+# Functional Programming with Scala (Retail Store Rule Engine Qualifies Orders' Transactions)
 ### A simple Scala Rule Engine that qualifies orders’ transactions to discounts based on a set of qualifying rules & automatically calculates the proper discount based on some calculation rules.Then writes the results to an oracle database & keeps tracking the logs data.
 ## Problem Statement:
 A huge retail store wants a rule engine that qualifies orders’ transactions to discounts based on a set of qualifying rules.
 And automatically calculates the proper discount based on some calculation rules.